 1. the managing board would by reason by such accessibility become criminally liable;

-2. the counterproposal would result in a resolution of the shareholders' meeting that would be illegal or would violate the articles;
+2. the counterproposal would result in a resolution of the general meeting that would be illegal or would violate the articles;

 3. the reasons contain statements which are manifestly false or misleading in material respects or which are libelous;

-4. a counterproposal of such shareholder based on the same facts has already been made available with respect to a shareholders' meeting of the company pursuant to § 125;
+4. a counterproposal of such shareholder based on the same facts has already been made available with respect to a general meeting of the company pursuant to § 125;

-6. the shareholder indicates that he/she will neither attend nor be represented at the shareholders' meeting; or
+6. the shareholder indicates that he/she will neither attend nor be represented at the general meeting; or

 (3) If several shareholders make counterproposals for resolution in respect of the same subject matter, the managing board may combine such counterproposals and the respective supporting information.

-(3) § 126 shall apply mutatis mutandis to a nomination by a shareholder for the election of a member of the supervisory board or external auditors.
+§ 126 shall apply mutatis mutandis to a nomination by a shareholder for the election of a member of the supervisory board or external auditors.
 Such nomination need not be supported by a statement of the reasons therefore.
-The managing board need not make such nomination available even if it fails to contain information pursuant to § 124 (3), 3rd sentence, and § 125 (1), 5th sentence.
+The managing board need not make such nomination available even if it fails to contain information pursuant to § 124 (3), sentence 31, and § 125 (1), sentence 5.

 § 131 Right to obtain information